 You’ll probably want to wait to end your Marketplace plan if:

 Important: If you end your Marketplace plan before you get a final decision of your Medicaid or CHIP eligibility and are later found ineligible for Medicaid or CHIP, you can’t re-enroll in the Marketplace plan unless you qualify for a Special Enrollment Period.
 Otherwise, you’d have to wait for the next Open Enrollment Period and may have a gap in coverage.
-If you can afford health insurance but choose not to buy it, you must have a health coverage exemption or pay a fee.
+For plan years through 2018, if you can afford health insurance but choose not to buy it, you must have a health coverage exemption or pay a fee.
+Starting with the 2019 plan year, the fee no longer applies.

 You’ll want to end your Marketplace plan immediately if: